 Difference Between MySQL and SQL Server

-MySQL is the database management system.
-It is also referred to as an Open-source relational database management system (RDBMS).
-It supports all platforms like Windows, Mac OS, Solaris, Free BSD, Linux, etc. It was mainly written in C and C++.
-Its type is RDBMS and available in the English language only.
-SQL Server is defined as a relational database management system (RDBMS).
-It supports the platforms that are Linux, Microsoft Windows, and Windows server.
+MySQL is a database management system.
+People also refer to it as an Open-source relational database management system (RDBMS).
+It supports all platforms like Windows, Mac OS, Solaris, Free BSD, Linux, etc. The developers mainly wrote it in C and C++.
+Its type is RDBMS, and available in the English language only.
+We define SQL Server as a relational database management system (RDBMS).
+It supports the platforms: Linux, Microsoft Windows, and Windows servers.
 SQL Server provides the language drivers to connect easily with any code.

 MySQL

-- MySQL was created by a Swedish company MySQL AB.
-The features are like support to cross-platform, stored procedures, triggers, cursors, data definition language, ACID compliance, SSL support, views updatable, partitioning, Indexing, select, commit grouping, Unicode support and many more.
+- A Swedish company called MySQL AB created MySQL.
+The features include support for cross-platform, stored procedures, triggers, cursors, data definition language, ACID compliance, SSL support, views updatable, partitioning, Indexing, selection, commit grouping, Unicode support, and many more.

-- MySQL uses the ‘mysqldump’ backup tool, which supports backing up of data from all the storage engines.
-The other MySQL back up software program is ‘XtraBackup’, which is open-source.
-MySQL can be run on Cloud as well as Amazon and Microsoft Azure.
-MySQL can be used as a service
+- MySQL uses the ‘mysqldump’ backup tool, which supports backing up data from all the storage engines.
+The other MySQL backup software program is ‘XtraBackup’, which is open-source.
+You can run MySQL on the cloud, including platforms such as Amazon and Microsoft Azure.
+Additionally, you can utilize MySQL as a service.

 SQL Server

-- SQL Server also referred to as MSSQL means Microsoft SQL Server.
-It was developed by Microsoft.
-It was initially released in the year 1989.
-It was written in C and C++.
-It is available in multi-languages like English, Japanese, French, Spanish, Chinese, etc.
+- SQL Server, also referred to as MSSQL, means Microsoft SQL Server.
+Microsoft developed it.
+It was initially released in the year 1989, written in C and C++.
+It is available in English, Japanese, French, Spanish, Chinese, etc.

 - SQL Server has many editions like Enterprise edition, basic or Standard edition, Web edition, BI, workgroup, and Express edition.
-SQL Server has many features like the same database can be used by multiple developers.
-The database table model is used for storing records or information.
-The syntax is very simple for writing the basic queries like for Insert, create, update and delete, which is also referred to as CRUD statements
+SQL Server offers numerous features, such as allowing multiple developers to use the same database.
+The database table model stores records or information.
+The syntax is straightforward for writing basic queries like Insert, create, update, and delete, also called CRUD statements.

-- SQL Server provides high scalability as it can be used for small projects as well as large applications.
+- SQL Server offers high scalability, making it suitable for both small projects and large applications.
 It helps in taking care of millions of transactions per day.
 It gives better performance and high speed while retrieving the data for the application.
-SQL Server also used as a service like SSAS, SSRS, SSIS, SSNS.
-SQL Server has a feature to integrate with a Visual studio for data programming.
+SQL Server is also a service like SSAS, SSRS, SSIS, and SSNS.
+SQL Server has a feature to integrate with a Visual Studio for data programming.

 Head To Head Comparison Between MySQL and SQL Server (Infographics)